szymonstuszek/jenkins-java-test-pipeline/README.md

 My implementation is based on the course: Jenkins, from Zero To Hero: Become a DevOps Jenkins Master: https://www.udemy.com/course/jenkins-from-zero-to-hero <br/>

-With a few changes to make
+I have made a couple of changes to make the project more concise and easier to reuse. <br/>
+Can be used as a reference for setting up a CI/CD environment. <br/>

-Workflow of the pipeline
+## Workflow of the pipeline

-Notes:
+The pipeline consists of several stages:
+- checking out the codebase
+- building a docker image
+- running tests
+- pushing the image to dockerhub
+- deploying the app on a remote server, by pulling the image and running docker-compose

 ![alt text](https://github.com/szymonstuszek/Tic-Tac-Toe/blob/master/src/main/resources/screens/tic2.PNG)
 ![alt text](https://github.com/szymonstuszek/Tic-Tac-Toe/blob/master/src/main/resources/screens/tic3.PNG)

 ## Setup
+The setup for a pipeline can be configured in many ways.

 ## Technologies